What does a Internal Audit Manager do?

 Internal Audit Manager Job Description Sample

-The Internal Audit Manager is responsible for overseeing the internal audit function within the organization.
-This role involves planning, directing, and executing internal audit activities to ensure compliance with policies, procedures, and regulatory requirements.
-The Internal Audit Manager will lead a team of auditors, develop audit programs, and provide recommendations to improve operational efficiency and mitigate risks.
+The Internal Audit Manager is responsible for leading and managing the internal audit function within the organization.
+This role involves developing and implementing audit programs, ensuring compliance with policies and procedures, and providing risk management and control advice to enhance operational effectiveness and efficiency.
+The Internal Audit Manager will report to senior management and the audit committee, providing insights and recommendations based on audit findings.

 Responsibilities:

-- Develop and implement an annual audit plan that aligns with the organization's risk assessment and operational needs.
+- Develop and implement an annual audit plan in alignment with the organization's risk profile and objectives.

-- Prepare detailed audit reports and present findings to senior management and the Audit Committee.
+- Prepare comprehensive audit reports and communicate findings and recommendations to management and the audit committee.

 Qualifications

-- A minimum of 7-10 years of experience in internal auditing, with at least 3 years in a managerial or supervisory role.
+- Minimum of 7-10 years of experience in internal auditing, with at least 3 years in a managerial role.

-- Strong knowledge of auditing standards, principles, and practices, as well as relevant laws and regulations.
+- Strong knowledge of internal control frameworks, auditing standards, and regulatory requirements.

 Is becoming a Internal Audit Manager a good career path?

 Working as an Internal Audit Manager comes with its own set of advantages and challenges.
-Here are some pros and cons to consider:
+Below are some pros and cons to consider for those interested in this career path.

 - Pros: